 At times Morot leant well out of the window and listened.
-Then he stood back again and contemplated the raising a laugh or extracting a groan, and when he did so those listening to his rivals turned and surged towards him.
+Then he stood back again and contemplated the crowd.

+Each orator was illuminated by a naphtha "flare," which, being held in unsteady hands, flickered and wavered, casting strange gleams of light over the evil faces upturned towards it.
+At times one speaker would succeed in raising a laugh or extracting a groan, and when he did so those listening to his rivals turned and surged towards him.
 There was plenty of movement.
-It was what the newspapers call an animated scene- or a disgraceful scene-according to their political bias.
+It was what the newspapers call an animated scene--or a disgraceful scene--according to their political bias.